If you’ve ever searched for a product or service on Google, there is a very high chance that you’ve interacted with an ad of some sort!

 The ability to ‘convert’ users into leads or buyers at a higher rate is critical – which is why we offer Landing Page design to all our clients.

-Is Google Ads Worth It For Small Business In 2023?
+Is Google Ads Worth It For Small Business In 2024?

 Short answer: Yes.

-The fact that over 95% of Googles’ 60 billion dollars annual revenue comes from Google Ads indicates that a lot of businesses are seriously investing in this platform.
 There is an average of £2 profit for every £1 spent on Google Ads across all industries according to a recent poll.
 We’ve worked with companies with 6-figure ad spend each month on Google Ads… and why not if it’s profitable for them?

-Another epic stat of the effectiveness of Google Ads is that their ads reach around 80% of ALL internet users, and Google earns 44% of ALL online revenue generated through advertising.
+Another epic stat of the effectiveness of Google Ads is that their ads reach around 80% of all internet users, and Google earns 44% of all online revenue generated through advertising.
 Although impressive, these stats are useless to small businesses if their Google Ads campaigns are run without a solid strategy in place.